BuGlessRB/remixml/README.md

    Treated exactly like `<script>` tags.
 - `<noparse>...</noparse>`<br />
    Copy the contents of this tag verbatim without further parsing (but strip the `noparse` tag itself).
+The content needs to be well-formed XHTML (no dangling tags).
 - `<?noparse ...?>`<br />
    Copy the contents of this tag verbatim without further parsing (but strip the `noparse` tag itself).
 - `<nooutput>...</nooutput>`<br />
    Suppress output inside this tag.
 - `<comment>...</comment>`<br />
    Strip and skip this tag with content.
+The content needs to be well-formed XHTML (no dangling tags).
 - `<?comment ...?>`<br />
    Strip and skip this tag with content.
 - `<cache>...</cache>`<br />